Hosted payload: Description

 A hosted payload's schedule usually takes from start date to launch around 30 months.
 This launch time is actually an advantage compared to the longer launch date of typical government satellite programs.
 Hosted Payload's also allow the government a way to reduce many risks when it comes to program funding, launch delays and operational concerns.

 As of March 2010, eighteen commercial satellites that had the capability to carry U.S. government piggyback payloads have been placed into production, but only one is expected to host a payload because the government has yet to have a policy on the matter.

 The role of hosted payloads in the government has been increasing over the years.
 In 2007, Department of Defense's projected satellite demand for the next 10–13 years shows a rise in satellite demand but a gap in actual capability.
 Hosted Payloads is a potential answer to meet the demand of satellites through their ability to provide rapid and dependable access into space.

 In December 2010, mobile satellite provider, Inmarsat, announced plans to construct three Ka-band satellites to provide bandwidth to commercial military customers.
 One of the Global Xpress satellites, to be built by Boeing Defense, Space & Security, will carry a hosted payload built by Inmarsat.
 It is expected to be leased by a customer of the U.S. Department of Defense.

-A particularly promising area of development for hosted payloads is in earth observation missions.
+A potential area of development for hosted payloads is in earth observation missions.
 There are countless environmental monitoring missions, both old and new, which should be launched in the coming years.